© 2015 Open Gaming Alliance.

 The Indie SIG is involved with helping independent game developers by supporting their development, marketing and business needs and to help them launch their games into the market.
 Activities of this SIG include inviting independent studios to participate in industry events, participate on panel discussions, build key networking opportunities and create marketing opportunities offered by the OGA.

 Certification and Logo Program SIG

-The Certification and Logo Program SIG is focused on an initiative with 2 primary areas of focus.
-1) Creating an easier to understand system allowing consumers to identify which games will work on their computers.
-2) Creating a more stable, and predictable design specification and target for Developers making computer games.
+This SIG manages a system to allow consumers to identify which games will work on their computers, and also manages a stable and predictable design specification for developers making computer games.
 By addressing these two fundamentals, computer games will be easier to develop; and this should also improve the situation for those consumers who may have been intimated or confused by the complexity of computers for various forms of gaming.

 Security Best Practices SIG

 Piracy of games is a significant problem.
-This SIG is working to define the problem and propose recommendations that reduce piracy without causing consumer backlash that could hurt the gaming market.
+The Security Best Practices SIG is working to better define the problem and propose recommendations to reduce piracy without causing consumer backlash that could hurt the gaming market.